Jacob Meyers Player Props: Astros vs. Mariners

-Jacob Meyers -- with a slugging percentage of .276 in his past 10 games (including zero homers) -- will be in action for the Houston Astros versus the Seattle Mariners, with George Kirby on the mound, on July 6 at 8:10 PM ET.
+The Houston Astros, including Jacob Meyers (.286 slugging percentage in past 10 games, including no home run), battle starter Bryan Woo and the Seattle Mariners at Minute Maid Park, Saturday at 7:15 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Rockies.
+He had a hitless showing in his previous game (0-for-1) against the Mariners.

 Jacob Meyers Game Info & Props vs. the Mariners